reactivesw/DevProc/logging.md

 # Application Logging
 This document describes the application logging configuration that enables dynamic remote logging level change using JMX.

 We use logback for all application logging.
+To enable JMX dynamic configuraiton, follow the instructions in step 1 and 2 to config logging in application and enable JMX in docker image.

-## Logging configuration
+## 1. Logging configuration
 Create a `src/main/resources/logback-spring.xml` that has the following content:

 ```xml